Jamillll/Atomic/README.md

 Current features implimented: <br>
   -Simple renderer <br>
+  -Impliment the simulation handler <br>

 ToDo: <br>
-  -Impliment the simulation handler <br>
   -Optimise the renderer to take in an index buffer to optimise how much space the verticies use <br>
   -Fix the bug that limits the grid size <br>
   -Impliment the UI with IMGUI <br>
+  -Impliment user interaction with the grid <br>